waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Alternative Hypothesis (Team Rocket Hideout):** If no path to the door exists, there might be another hidden warp tile or switch I have missed.

 ## V. Archived Hypotheses (Solved/Falsified)
+*   **H60 (Falsified):** Lance has moved to the locked door on B2F at coordinates (14, 12) and is waiting for me there.
+(Result: Falsified.
+Lance was not at the door, and it did not open.)
+*   **H59 (Falsified):** There is a hidden trigger on a wall or floor tile in the western chamber of B3F that opens the path to the locked door.
+(Result: Falsified.
+A systematic search of all walls and objects in the chamber yielded no results, and my `master_navigator` confirmed no path exists.)
 *   **H58 (Falsified):** The bookshelves in the western chamber of B3F contain a hidden switch.
 (Result: Falsified.
 Interacting with all accessible bookshelves yielded only flavor text.)
 *   **H57 (Falsified):** A path exists from my current location to the tile in front of the locked door at (10, 10).
 (Result: Falsified.
 The `master_navigator` tool confirmed no path exists, indicating the western section of B3F is also split.)
 *   **H56 (Falsified):** The ladder at (27, 14) on B3F leads to the true path to the transmitter.
 (Result: Falsified.
 Leads to a dead-end section of B2F.)